nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * You can start/stop the ftp server by right clicking on the site in the Sites section
 * You can change setting like authentication, authorization easily by double clicking on the FTP site under the Sites section in left pane

+### Create an FTP site using Filezilla Server
+* Download Filezilla server

 ## Installing DBeaver plugins without internet
 ### Step 1 - Download the database plugin jar files in a computer with internet